openvinotoolkit/training_extensions/docs/source/tutorials/otx_cli/how_to_train/detection.rst

   {"f-measure": 0.8315842078960519}

-4. ``Optional`` Additionally, we can tune testing parameters such as confidence threshold via comand line.
+4. ``Optional`` Additionally, we can tune evaluation parameters such as confidence threshold via the command line.
 Read more about template-specific parameters for validation in quick start [#TODO link].

-For example, to increase the confidence treshold and decrease the number of False Positive predictions (there we have prediction, but don't have annotated object for it) update the evaluation comand line as it's shown below.
+For example, if there are too many False-Positive predictions (there we have prediction, but don't have annotated object for it) can suppress its number by increasing the confidence threshold as it is shown below.

-Please note, that by default confidence treshold is detected automatically based on result to maximize the final F1 metric.
-So, to set custom confidence treshold, please disable ``result_based_confidence_threshold`` option.
+Please note, by default, the optimal confidence threshold is detected based on validation results to maximize the final F1 metric.
+So, to set a custom confidence threshold, please disable ``result_based_confidence_threshold`` option.

 .. code-block::